-2. Open the Alarm Output No. drop down list, and then select the alarm output you want to configure.

-- 3. Select an alarm output, set alarm name, then specify a dwell time. - 4.
-Click the Action icon ()to open the Schedule menu.
+- 2. In the screen above, open the Alarm Output No. drop down list, and then select the alarm output you want to configure. - 3.
+Select an alarm output, set alarm name, then specify a dwell time. - 4.
+Click the Settings icon () to open the Arming Schedule menu.

 - 5. In the Arming Schedule, you can define up to eight periods for each day.
 Periods must not overlap. - 6.
 Click the down arrow in the Mon field (see above) to setup the schedule for a different day, and/or click Copy to copy the Arming Schedule you setup in the window to other days of the week. - 7.
 Click Apply to save the settings, then click OK to return to the Alarm Output menu. - 8.
-Repeat steps 3 7 above to configure additional alarm outputs connected to your NVR, if necessary.
+Repeat steps 3 7 above to configure additional alarm outputs connected to your NVR.
 You can also copy an the alarm input setup you saved to other alarm inputs: - a.
 Click the Copy button at the bottom of the Alarm Input menu.

 - b.
-Check the boxes for the alarm outputs you want to copy the configuration to. - Click OK to save your settings.
+Check the boxes for the alarm outputs you want to copy the configuration to. - c.
+Click OK to save your settings.